yvesvanbroekhoven/jquery-tjoetjoep/README.md

 # jQuery tjoetjoep

-Converts a link to a youtube movie to a youtube player Pauses other players in the page when you start a player
+Converts a link to a youtube movie to a youtube player and pauses other players in the page when you start a player

 # How to use: